YounesAkbari/Document-Binarization/README.md

-Binarization of degraded document images using convolutional neural networks and wavelet-based multichannel images.
+Binarization of degraded document images using convolutional neural networks and wavelet-based multichannel and Predicted Two-Channel images.

-This method is as a paper under review.

-When the paper is accepted for publication, We will upload our material including: our codes and database.
+Prerequisites for Deployment:

+- Verify the MATLAB Runtime is installed and ensure you have installed version 9.4.

+Citations:

+@inproceedings{akbari2019binarization,
+  title={Binarization of Degraded Document Images using Convolutional Neural Networks Based on Predicted Two-Channel Images}, author={Akbari, Younes and Britto, Alceu S and Al-M{\'a}adeed, Somaya and Oliveira, Luiz S}, booktitle={2019 International Conference on Document Analysis and Recognition (ICDAR)}, pages={973--978}, year={2019}, organization={IEEE}
+}